romainmartinez/motion/docs/overview.md

 ## Core functionalities

-Pyomeca has four data structures build upon [xarray](http://xarray.pydata.org/en/stable/index.html).
+Pyomeca has four data structures built upon [xarray](http://xarray.pydata.org/en/stable/index.html).
 Each structure is associated with a specific biomechanical data type and has specialized functionalities:

 | Class | Dimensions | Description |